Name-3R1C/SmoothMove/PROJECTIDEA.md

 #### 2. Property Listings

-- Users can easily list properties for sale.
-- Detailed property information such as price, location, square footage, and more is provided.
+- Property listing creation with details (description, images, price, location).
+- Property search with filters (location, price range, property type, etc.).
+- Property rating and review system.

+#### 3. Landlord Features:

+- Dashboard for landlords to manage their properties.
-- High-quality images and videos showcase the property.
+- Rent collection and tracking.(Optional)
-- Search and filter options help users find the right property.
+- Maintenance request management.(Optional)

-#### 3. Property Search
+#### 4. Property Search

 - Advanced search functionality allows users to refine their property search based on criteria like location, price range, property type, etc.
 - Optional map-based search with geolocation helps users explore properties in specific areas.
 - Saved searches and property alerts (optional) keep users informed about new listings matching their preferences.

+#### 5. Booking and Reservations:

+- Booking system for users to reserve properties.
+- Availability calendar for each property.
+- Instant booking confirmation.

+#### 6. Payment Processing:

+- Integration with a secure payment gateway.
+- Automatic rent reminders and scheduled payments.
+- Transaction history and receipts.

-#### 4. Communication Tools (Optional)
+#### 7. Communication and Notifications:

-- A messaging system facilitates communication between buyers and sellers.
+- In-app messaging between landlords and tenants.
+- Email and push notifications for important updates.
-- Real-time notifications notify users about new messages and property updates.
+- Announcements and alerts from property managers.

+#### 8. Document Storage and Management: (Optional)

+- Secure storage for important documents (leases, IDs, etc.).
+- Easy retrieval and sharing of documents.
+- Document expiration reminders.

-#### 5. Agent Profiles (Optional)
+#### 9. User Ratings and Feedback: (Optional)

-- Real estate agents can create profiles with their information and availability.
+- Rating and feedback system for both landlords and tenants.
+- Continuous improvement based on user input.

+#### 10. Integration with Local Services:(Optional)

+- Integration with local services (e.g., moving companies, utility setup).
-- Users can leave reviews and ratings for agents.
+- Recommendations and discounts for users.
-- Agent contact information is easily accessible.

-#### 6. Admin Panel (Optional)
+#### 6. Application (Optional)

-- Administrators have access to a dashboard for managing users, listings, and content.
-- User and content moderation tools help maintain the quality and security of the platform.
+- Online rental application submission.

+#### 7. Lease Management (Optional)

+- Digital lease agreement signing.
+- Lease renewal reminders.

 ## Target Audience

-Smooth Move caters to both property buyers and sellers, as well as real estate agents looking to connect with clients.
-Administrators manage the platform.
+Smooth Move caters to both property renters and landlords, as well as property managers looking to connect with tenants.
+Administrators oversee the platform.

 ## Technology Stack